Ninja-Pit05/Gradient256/README.md

 # Gradient256
-After searching for a while, i couldn't find a tool to easily make and use color256 gradients in on my terminal (skill issue?).
-So i  created Gradient256.
-An fast, simple and reliable way to make gradients embedded as a library for convenience.
+After searching for a while, i couldn't find a tool to easily make and use color256 gradients in my terminal (skill issue?).
+So Gradient256 were born.
+An easy, fast, simple and reliable way to make gradients embedded as a library for convenience.

 # Installation
 For now, you can't instal Gradient256.